ernest-bruce/human-internet/humanity/humanity.md

 ## VISION, PRINCIPLES, VALUES
+> • our vision uses wisdom to identify the general direction and the goals to aim for
+> • our principles leverage history, law, and human rights to provide guidance, and fundamental rules that indicate how to move forward
+> • our values help us internalize behavior that is compatible with our vision and principles, and identify behavior that goes against those tenets

+&nbsp;

 the internet lacks values
 · other than effectiveness and efficiency as a communication infrastructure, the internet has no human values
 · there are [people](http://www.connected.org/is/values.html "") who try to implant values on it